Depart-de-Sentier/Infrastructure/Hetzner server/journal.md

 Following https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04#step-5-%E2%80%93-setting-up-server-blocks-(recommended) add a file to
 `/etc/nginx/sites-available/hub.brightway.dev` with basic http config.

-The file is at the repo https://github.com/Depart-de-Sentier/Infrastructure-private/blob/main/Hetzner%20server/sites-available/hub.brightway.dev . <-  this file does not contain _yet_ the actual ssl details it's a http onlyh configuration so that we can have a working nginx when using certbot to generate the certs.
+The file is at the repo https://github.com/Depart-de-Sentier/Infrastructure/blob/main/Hetzner%20server/sites-available/hub.brightway.dev.
+This file does not contain _yet_ the actual ssl details it's a http only configuration so that we can have a working nginx when using certbot to generate the certs.
 It's a template with the required configuration for the forwarding.

-and add a link to the sites-enabled:
+Add a link to the sites-enabled:

 ```
 sudo ln -s /etc/nginx/sites-available/hub.brightway.dev /etc/nginx/sites-enabled